The 3rd Community Psychology Festival

-The festival is a friendly and accessible educational alternative to an academic conference with public participation at its heart.
-It is a celebration of the work of psychologists as well as community organisations, and showcases initiatives that fit with our ethos and themes.
+The festival was a friendly and accessible educational alternative to an academic conference with public participation at its heart.
+It was a celebration of the work of psychologists as well as community organisations, and showcases initiatives that fit with our ethos and themes.

-The Festival has an international outlook and has hosted participants from Europe, Israel, the Americas, India and New Zealand.
-It can be attended by anybody with an interest in psychology or community work.
+The Festival had an international outlook and had hosted participants from Europe, Israel, the Americas, India and New Zealand.
+It could be attended by anybody with an interest in psychology or community work.

-We welcome contributions from related disciplines and opportunities to collaborate with people from a wide variety of backgrounds.
-Children and young people are particularly welcome as we will have activities that will spark their interest in community engagement.
+We welcomed contributions from related disciplines and opportunities to collaborate with people from a wide variety of backgrounds.
+Children and young people were particularly welcome as we had activities that will spark their interest in community engagement.

-After London and Manchester, the Festival will be coming to Bristol on September 15 and 16, 2017 at the prestigious Arnolfini Centre for Contemporary Arts.
-The theme of the festival is ‘Falling apart, pulling together: Collaboration in times of division
+After London and Manchester, the Festival come to Bristol on September 15 and 16, 2017 at the prestigious Arnolfini Centre for Contemporary Arts.
+The theme of the festival was ‘Falling apart, pulling together: Collaboration in times of division

 Please note that the festival has now sold out.